MEMORANDUM OF UNDERSTANDING

 VII.
 Term, Termination, and Modification:

-This agreement becomes effective upon acceptance by both Parties and will continue in effect for five (5) years.
-It may be renewed by mutual written agreement of both Parties.
+This agreement becomes effective upon acceptance by both Parties and will continue in effect for five (5) years and may be renewed upon mutual agreement of the Parties.
 It may be modified at any time by mutual written agreement of both Parties.
-It may be terminated, for any reason, by either Party upon 60-day advance written notice to the other.
+This agreement may be terminated, for any reason, by either Party upon 60-day advance written notice to the other.

 VIII.
 Statutes, Regulations, Rules, and Policies